1

 What can you do with an aPHR?

 An aPHR (Associate Professional in Human Resources) certification demonstrates foundational HR knowledge and can qualify individuals for entry-level HR roles such as HR assistant, coordinator, or specialist.
-It also helps in understanding HR functions like recruitment, compliance, and employee relations, often requiring familiarity with HRIS systems and employment laws.
+It also helps in understanding HR functions like recruitment, compliance, and employee relations, often requiring familiarity with HRIS tools and employment laws.

 What are the key skills and qualifications needed to thrive in the Aphr position, and why are they important?